 The deadline to make IRA contributions for the 2020 tax year is April 15, 2021 the same day your 2020 taxes are due.

 Contributions to a traditional IRA may be tax-deductible for the year the contribution is made.
-Anyone under the age of 70½ who has earned income — or has a spouse who has earned income — can contribute to an IRA.
+Anyone who has earned income or has a spouse with earned income can contribute to an IRA.
 However, there are limits on how much you can contribute pre-tax.

-If you or your spouse is covered by an employer-sponsored retirement plan, such as a 401(k), your deduction may be reduced, possibly all the way to zero, based on your income.3 For single filers in 2018, your deduction may be reduced if your modified adjusted gross income (MAGI) is above $63,000.
-The deduction is eliminated entirely once your MAGI reaches $73,000.
-For married couples filing jointly, the deduction is phased out between $101,000 and $121,000.
+If you or your spouse is covered by an employer-sponsored retirement plan, such as a 401(k), your deduction may be reduced, possibly all the way to zero, based on your income.5 For single filers in 2020, your deduction may be reduced if your modified adjusted gross income (MAGI) is above $65,000.
+The deduction is eliminated entirely once your MAGI reaches $75,000.
+For married couples filing jointly, the deduction is phased out between $104,000 and $124,000.

 Contributions to a Roth IRA aren't affected by participation in an employer-sponsored retirement plan.
-However, your ability to make Roth contributions may be limited based on your income.4 For 2018, single taxpayers can make a full contribution to a Roth if their MAGI is below $120,000.
-Eligibility phases out above that number, with no Roth contributions allowed your once MAGI reaches $135,000.
-For married taxpayers filing jointly can make the full contribution to a Roth if their MAGI is below $196,000.
+However, your ability to make Roth contributions may be limited based on your income.8 For 2020, single taxpayers can make a full contribution to a Roth if their MAGI is below $124,000.
+Eligibility phases out above that number, with no Roth contributions allowed once MAGI reaches $139,000.
+Married taxpayers filing jointly can make the full contribution to a Roth if their MAGI is below $196,000.
 Eligibility phases out once a married couple's MAGI exceeds $196,000, with no Roth IRA contributions allowed once it reaches $206,000.

 No matter which type of IRA you choose, the earlier you start saving for retirement, the better off you'll be.